 Marketplace Or Heart: Where Do The Best Book Ideas Originate?

 This is one of the initial big questions would-be authors ask when they finally decide that they want to write their first book.
-The answer is not as elusive as many might believe.
+The answer isn’t as elusive as many might believe.
 And dealing with this question early in the writing process will help ensure your book will achieve some measure of success.
-Here is a short discussion to help you figure out where to find the answer.
+Here’s a short discussion to help you figure out where to find the answer.

 What You Will Learn In This Post